slatedb/slatedb/rfcs/0007-handling-corruption.md

 To support the repair of the WAL, I propose introducing two additional functions:
 `wal_inspect()` and `wal_repair()`.
-These functions will allow developers to inspect the current contents of the WAL, including corrupted entries, and to repair the WAL to the best of its ability through entity recovery or truncation of the WAL.
+These functions will allow developers to inspect the current contents of the WAL, including corrupted entries, and to repair the WAL to the best of its ability through skipping corrupted entries or truncation of the WAL.

 The inspection functions are designed to provide verbose information about the WAL or SST.
 This includes reporting the contents of the files and any